 For more information, see our patient information leaflets

-We have been providing specialist education and training to health and social care professionals for the past 10 years.
+We have been providing specialist education and training to health and social care professionals for over 10 years.
 View our online prospectus for more information on courses around MND.

 We undertake research into several areas, including innovation in palliative care services.
 Read about our research into Exploring MND Experiences